NasrulHaqqi/SUPERINDO_PRODUCT_API_SERVICES/README.md

 - `GET /api/products/sort/:field`: Sort products by a specific field.

 Refer to the API documentation or code comments for detailed information on request and response formats.

-## Development

-For development purposes, you can run the application using:

-This command will start the application without building it first.

-## Testing

-Unit tests can be found in the `tests` directory.
-You can run the tests using: